sygc-pets/sygc/README.md

     --oo                                    report output only
 ```
 The total execution runs for `cycles*repeat` times.
 The DFFs reset to `init` after every `cycles` run.

+## Program Interface

+- Please see [millionaire.cpp](exec/millionaire.cpp) for a minimal working example.
+It is an implementation of the Yao's Millionaire's Problem through SYGC.
+To run the program,

+    On Alice's terminal

+    ```
+    ./bin/millionaire
+    ```

+    On Bob's terminal

+    ```
+    ./bin/millionaire -k 2
+    ```

+    It will prompt to input the respective wealth's.
+Upon receiving the input, the outputs will be displayed.

+- Please see [unit_test](https://github.com/sygc-pets/sygc/blob/master/exec/unit_test.h) or [unit_test_sh](https://github.com/sygc-pets/sygc/blob/master/exec/unit_test_sh.h) for a the usage of all the available functions of SYGC.
+The honest-but-curious version (with 'sh' suffix) supports vector operations, which are not yet supported by the malicious version of SYGC.
+Rest of the unit test are identical.
+To run the unit tests follow instructions at [Test and Evaluation](/test)